-Sept.
-15: Deadline for application for departmental travel/research funding for Fall

-Oct.
-15: Deadline for submission of Lecture-Recital form

-Nov.
-1: Deadline for submission of "Statement of Interest" form for spring

-Deadline for submission of HPP Lecture-Recital proposals for Spring semester registration
+- Sept.
+15: Deadline for application for departmental travel/research funding for Fall - Nov.
+1: Deadline for submission of "Statement of Interest" form for spring Deadline for submission of HPP Lecture-Recital proposals for Spring semester registration - Dec.

-Dec.
 1: Deadline for submitting APRs to advisor (Dec.
-15 for advisors to forward to CGS)

-Deadline for submission of Quals topics to committee via CGS (must be pre-approved by advisor)

-Dec.
-15: Deadline for meeting with advisor regarding/registering for Spring classes

-Week before Spring classes begin (ordinarily on the Friday): January language exams

-Jan.
-15: Deadline for application for travel/research funding for Spring

-Before end of 2nd week of Spring term Faculty responds to Quals topics
+15 for advisors to forward to CGS) Deadline for submission of Quals topics to committee via CGS (must be pre-approved by advisor) - Dec.
+15: Deadline for meeting with advisor regarding/registering for Spring classes - Week before Spring classes begin (ordinarily on the Friday): January language exams - Jan.
+15: Deadline for application for travel/research funding for Spring - Before end of 2nd week of Spring term Faculty responds to Quals topics - April 1:

-April 1: